 Organizations are eager to capitalize on the promise of hybrid cloud, but there are a number of challenges, including integration, security and technical debt.
-In this Q&A, Jim Miller, vice president and chief technology officer for cloud and platform services at DXC Technology, details those challenges and offers best practices for overcoming them.
+In this Q&A, Jim Miller, vice president and CTO for cloud and platform services at DXC Technology, details those challenges and offers best practices for overcoming them.

 Q: Why has the hybrid cloud presented a serious roadblock for organizations attempting to modernize IT at scale?